Chapter 1 - Protocol

 10:17 AM | Thorne & Vale Financial Tower, Elevator 6B

 The elevator hummed as it dropped, smooth and silent.
-My reflection stared back from the brushed chrome doors—polished, composed, and just starting to feel the edges of post-feed ache in my forearm.
+Her reflection stared back from the brushed chrome doors—polished, composed, and just starting to feel the post-feed ache in her forearm.
 Nothing major.
-I’d be fine without a break.
+She’d be fine without a break.

-Three a day before my body pushed back.
+Three a day before her body pushed back.
 That’s what the charts said, anyway.
-My blood’s peculiar makeup let me bounce back faster than most.
-An anomaly, they called it during aptitude testing.
+Her blood’s peculiar makeup let her bounce back faster than most.
+An anomaly, they’d called it during aptitude testing.
 But an exploitable one.

-We’d taken those tests at seventeen—same as everyone.
-Rows of us lined up in sterile school auditoriums, all waiting to be told if we were destined for council work, enforcement, bonded servitude, or something more… specialized.
+They’d taken those tests at seventeen, same as everyone else.
+Rows of students lined up in sterile school auditoriums, waiting to be told if they were destined for council work, enforcement, bonded servitude, or something more specialized.

-Blood compatibility wasn’t mandatory for feeding service, but for a role like mine?
+Blood compatibility wasn’t required for feeding service, but for a role like hers?
 Yeah, you needed the rare stuff.
-Mine flagged three major subspecies compatibility markers and triggered something called a hyper-yield trait.
-I can still hear the tester’s voice, half awed, half clinical: “She could feed thrice daily, with no loss of clarity or cellular decay.
+Hers had flagged three major subspecies compatibility markers and triggered something called a hyper-yield trait.
+She still remembered the tester’s voice, half awed, half clinical: “She could feed thrice daily, with no loss of clarity or cellular decay.
 Recommend placement with high-ranking feeders or first transitions.”

-Didn’t exactly scream "dream job," but it paid the bills and came with protections most humans could only wish for.
+Didn’t exactly scream dream job, but it paid the bills and came with protections most humans could only dream of.

-The elevator dinged, and I stepped into the main lobby, cold marble underfoot and that faint ozone scent all high-rises seemed to have.
-I pulled out my comm and tapped into the VeinCare app.
+The elevator dinged, and Jaquelyn stepped into the main lobby.
+Cold marble underfoot.
+That faint ozone scent all high-rises seemed to have.
+She pulled out her comm and tapped into the VeinCare app.

 Confirming Session #2718A complete.